amsehili/auditok/README.rst

                                'webrtc[:MODE]' (WebRTC VAD)
     -y, --min-energy-threshold Lower bound for the threshold calibrated on live input [default: 40]
-    --calibration-duration     Seconds of live audio used for threshold calibration [default: 3]
+    -U, --calibration-duration Seconds of live audio used for threshold calibration [default: 3]
     -n, --min-duration         Minimum event duration in seconds [default: 0.2] -m, --max-duration         Maximum event duration in seconds (split only) [default: 5]